dejurin/simple-digital-clock/readme.txt

 Is a magic 🪄 and easy-to-use with beautiful UI digital clock with support multi-language, locale, date, caption and time zone.

 == 📌 Description ==
-The Digital Clock Widget —
+The Digital Clock Widget – the perfect addition to your website!
+This sleek and minimalist digital clock Gutenberg block (widget) offers a quick and easy way to display the current time on your site.
+With its clean design and unobtrusive style, it seamlessly blends into any webpage.
+Whether you're running a blog, an e-commerce store, or a personal website, our widget keeps your visitors informed with accurate, real-time information.
+Easy to install and highly customizable, it's the ideal choice for adding a touch of professionalism to your online presence.
+Upgrade your website today with the Simple Digital Clock Widget and keep your audience in sync with the times!

 = ⭐️ FEATURES ⭐️ =
+* 🚀 Lightweight (9kb gzip) with CDN support;
-* Locale support: format time and date
+* 🗣 Locale support: format time and date;
-* Time Zone
+* 🌐 Time zone support included;
-* Google Fonts
+* 📝 Uses Google Mono Font for a sleek look;
-* Pure JavaScript 9kb (gzip), no dependencies;
-* Flexible settings and customizable design;
+* 🎨 Flexible styling options;
-* Processed on a third-party server;
+* 🖥️ Processed on a third-party server;
+* 💯 Completely free, no advertisements;
-* SSL support;
+* 🔒 SSL support;
-* Mobile-friendly;
+* 📱 Mobile-friendly;
-* SEO-friendly.
+* 🔍 SEO-friendly.

 == 📌 Installation ==